Cardinal Spellman High School (Brockton, Massachusetts): Scandals

-In 2016, The Boston Globe reported that, seven years prior, a Spanish teacher began a sexual relationship with his seventeen-year-old female student.
+In 2016, The Boston Globe reported that, seven years prior, Spanish teacher Gustavo Perez began a sexual relationship with his seventeen-year-old female student.
 At the time, the student's parents found evidence of the teacher's relationship with their daughter, including a hotel receipt and graphic photos.
 Spellman fired the teacher after administrators saw the photos.
 The case brought to light controversy over Massachusetts laws governing age of consent and sexual relationships between teachers and students.

 Athletics

 Peter Ambrose, a longtime football and baseball coach at Cardinal Spellman, won 628 games in 50 years on the diamond before retiring, making him one of four Massachusetts high school baseball coaches to win 600 games.
 He also captured 12 Catholic Central League championships and one Eastern Mass.
 Championship.

 Coaching football, he won 211 games in 41 years, as well as 12 league titles and one Super Bowl appearance.
 He retired in 2010.

 The fall season in 2011 was particularly impressive for Cardinals sports teams.
 Spellman won five Catholic Central titles and had a combined record of 79-15-1.

 In 2019, Spellman installed its first artificial turf field on Potvin Field.